ScottMorgan85/ml-market-efficiency/README.md

-# Quantitative Analysis of Market Efficiency
+# Shedding Light on Market Efficiency with ML and Python

 Dive deep into the world of financial markets through a data-driven lens.
-Using Python and state-of-the-art Machine Learning models, this repository explores different levels of the Efficient Market Hypothesis across various asset classes.
+Using Python and machine learning models, this repository explores different levels of the Efficient Market Hypothesis (EMF) across various asset classes.

 ## Table of Contents
 1. [Overview](#overview)